mcrojo/iFunMed/README.md

 # iFunMed: Integrative Functional Mediation Analysis of GWAS and eQTL

+Constanza Rojo, Qi Zhang, and Sündüz Keleş. "iFunMed: Integrative Functional Mediation Analysis of GWAS and eQTL." (under preparation).

+Developed in the Keles Research Group in the University of Wisconsin - Madison.
+Contact Constanza Rojo (rojo@stat.wisc.edu) for questions and/or suggestions.

 ## Overview

 *iFunMed* is a mediation model that utilizes functional annotation data as prior information and builds on summary statistics from GWAS and eQTL  studies. *iFunMed* model capitalizes on the functional annotation information when modeling the probability that a given SNP has a non-zero direct or indirect effect and, as a result, enables identification of SNPs that are associated with phenotypical changes through direct  phenotype-genotype  and/or indirect  phenotype-genotype through gene expression effect.
 Furthermore, we propose a pipeline to enable selection of the functional annotations for direct and indirect effect models based on enrichment measurements.